Interfaces Division

 Mariline Poupaud, Scientific Support Officer, was hired by the DPS and has been based at MSH SUD since January 2024.

-Finally, to support the team in its efforts to mentor and facilitate the cohort of winning ExposUM project leaders, Alexandre Guichardaz, a consultant in collaborative engagement, works with the team for 20% of his working hours.
-Gilles Sarter, an independent sociologist, assists the team with sociological research.
+Finally, to support the team in its efforts to mentor and facilitate the cohort of winning ExposUM project leaders, Alexandre Guichardaz, a consultant in collaborative engagement, works with the team for 20% of his working time.
+Gilles Sarter, an independent sociologist, supports the team with sociological research.

-* Aurélie Binot, who has joined MSH SUD as deputy director, is responsible for coordinating Research Area 2, “Science-Society Interfaces,” at the ExposUM Institute and serves on the ExposUM Executive Committee; she has been appointed to these roles in her capacity as a CIRAD researcher recognized in this field.
-Within the framework of this research area 2, the UM can draw on the action research programs of MSH SUD and the staff assigned to them, allowing this UAR to carry out initiatives on behalf of the ExposUM Institute.
+* Aurélie Binot, who has joined MSH SUD as deputy director, is responsible for coordinating Research Area 2, “Science-Society Interfaces,” at the ExposUM Institute and is a member of the ExposUM Executive Committee; she has been appointed to these roles in her capacity as a CIRAD researcher recognized in this field.
+Within the framework of Research Area 2, the UM can draw on MSH SUD’s action research initiatives and the staff assigned to them, enabling this UAR to carry out initiatives on behalf of the ExposUM Institute.

 The activities of the Interfaces research area can be organized into four main areas:

-- Facilitating an ongoing seminar to foster interdisciplinary discussion on the exposome
+3. Facilitating an ongoing seminar to stimulate interdisciplinary discussion on the exposome

 1. Support for the ExposUM project leaders cohort